 The long-standing rivalry between the US and China sits at the forefront of these challenges.
 In addition to the increasingly complex geopolitical environment, COVID-19 pandemic has already shown an unprecedented disruption to supply chains and manufacturing in the short-term.

 But will trade tensions and the pandemic have long-term implications on supply-chain sustainability?
-What impact will this have for trade in the next decade?
+What impact will this have on trade in the next decade?
 Our blog breaks down the top 4 trends to keep an eye on in the 2020 global trade environment.

 1. The Rise in Protectionism

 As free trade moves out, protectionism steps in; the actions of the US and China in an escalating trade war has incentivised other nations to pursue protectionist agendas.
 The World Trade Organisation’s (WTO) Trade Monitoring Report has found that import restrictions rose from 0.7% in 2009 to 8.8% in 2018 and is expected to continue on this trajectory in the coming years.

 In fact, one of the most populous countries, India, is moving towards greater protectionism and self-reliance.
 One of Narendra Modi’s first policies when he came into office in 2014, was ‘Make in India’; a scheme that pushes protectionism.
 The Indian government is aiming to create national champions in both the public and private sectors, by providing them with support against foreign rivals.

 Apart from geopolitical tensions, the pandemic also continues to drive this trend of increased protectionism.
 During the early days of the pandemic, there were increased concerns surrounding the supply security of key medical equipment and pharmaceuticals.
 To prevent scarcity of these supplies, both the EU and India responded with export restrictions.

 2. Localisation of Production